elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/mixin-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Mixin pattern can make the code more complex and harder to understand, especially if the mixin objects are not well-documented or if there are conflicts between the mixin and target objects.
+      <strong>Interview Response:</strong> The main drawback is the potential for naming collisions, since Mixins can inadvertently overwrite existing methods in a class.
+The Mixin pattern can make the code more complex and harder to understand, especially if the mixin objects are not well-documented or if there are conflicts between the mixin and target objects.
     </div>
     <br/>
   </div>